jgieseler/starter-academic/content/project/radmon/index.md

 #slides: example
 ---

-You can find the public data set of RADMON measurements of energetic particles (electrons and protons) onboard CubeSat Aalto-1 in Low Eart Orbit (LEO) in 2017-2018 [here at Zenodo](https://zenodo.org/record/3541628).
+You can find the public data set of RADiation MONitor (RADMON) measurements of energetic charged particles (electrons and protons) onboard the 1st Finnish CubeSat Aalto-1 in Low Eart Orbit (LEO) in 2017-2018 [here at Zenodo](https://zenodo.org/record/3541628).